DottorZini/zini-starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Federico Camarda obtained his PhD in Automation and Robotics from Université de Technologie de Compiègne in partnership with Renault Group.
-His research interests include robotics, computer vision, machine learning and artificial intelligence, with a focus on industrial applications.
+Since 2016, I work and research for making vehicles smarter and safer.
+Today, I design, implement and validate algorithms for road scene understanding in ADAS software of Renault vehicles.
+I obtained a PhD in Automation and Robotics from Université de Technologie de Compiègne in partnership with Renault Group.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.